ARTICLE CONTINUES BELOW

 |Can create Events and invite your Friends||This feature is absent in Facebook pages.|

 UPDATE: Facebook has made an attempt to improve Pages reach by creating a separate News Feed for Facebook Pages.
-You can now use your Facebook Pages to join certain groups and interact with other Facebook Pages, but not directly to personal profiles.
+If eligible, You may use your Facebook Pages to join certain groups and interact with other Facebook Pages.

 If you have a Facebook page that is not performing well, let me know in the comments.
 I might just write a separate guide on how you can organically boost the reach and engagement levels of your Facebook Pages.